-- (i) pending subsidiary protection recommendations; - (ii) pending appeal at the former Refugee Appeals Tribunal; - (iii) pending refugee status recommendations. - 2.
-Stream two pertains to both cases that were open before the commencement of the IPA and those lodged after that meet specific prioritisation criteria: - The age of applicants under this provision the following cases will be prioritised: unaccompanied minors in the care of Tusla; applicants who applied as unaccompanied minors, but who have now aged out; applicants over 70 years of age, who are not part of a family group; - (ii) the likelihood that applications are well-founded....; - (iii) the likelihood that applications are well-founded due to the country of origin or habitual residence (specifically, Syria, Eritrea, Iraq, Afghanistan, Iran, Libya and Somalia); - (iv) health grounds applicants who notify the IPO after the commencement date that evidence has been submitted, certified by a medical consultant, of an ongoing severe/life threatening medical condition will be prioritised.
-Cases within stream two will be processed on the basis of oldest case first.
+- 1. Stream one will comprise the majority of applications, which will be scheduled mainly on the basis of oldest cases first.
+This includes new applications made after the commencement of the IPA as well as those cases that were under processing prior to the new procedures coming into force.
+Within this stream, cases will be scheduled according to the following stages and order of priority: - (i) pending subsidiary protection recommendations; - (ii) pending appeal at the former Refugee Appeals Tribunal; - (iii) pending refugee status recommendations. - Stream two will also be processed on the basis of oldest case first.
+Stream two pertains to both cases that were open before the commencement of the IPA and those lodged after that meet specific prioritisation criteria: - The age of applicants under this provision the following cases will be prioritised: (i) unaccompanied minors in the care of Tusla; applicants who applied as unaccompanied minors, but who have now aged out; applicants over 70 years of age, who are not part of a family group; - (ii) the likelihood that applications are well-founded....; - (iii) the likelihood that applications are well-founded due to the country of origin or habitual residence (specifically, Syria, Eritrea, Iraq, Afghanistan, Iran, Libya and Somalia); - (iv) health grounds - applicants who notify the IPO after the commencement date that evidence has been submitted, certified by a medical consultant, of an ongoing severe/life threatening medical condition will be prioritised.

 Indicators: Regular Procedure: Personal Interview 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure? ♦ If so, are interpreters available in practice, for interviews? ✓ Yes □ No 2.
-In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
-3. Are interviews conducted through video conferencing?
-Frequently Rarely Never
+Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
+2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision? \square Yes \square No 3.
+Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never

-The IPA allows for a preliminary interview of the applicant upon arrival on the territory of the State in order to, among other things, capture basic information about the applicant before they formally register an application for international protection.
+The IPA allows for a preliminary (non-mandatory) interview of the applicant upon arrival on the territory of the State in order to, among other things, capture basic information about the applicant before they formally register an application for international protection.
 Section 13 IPA enables an immigration officer or an IPO officer to conduct the preliminary interview.
-It is not clear from the legislation when it would be an immigration officer or an IPO officer conducting the interview but the immigration officer must furnish a record of the interview to the Minister.
+It is not clear from the legislation when it would be an immigration officer or an IPO officer conducting the interview, but the immigration officer must furnish a record of the interview to the Minister.
 Under Section 13 IPA, the preliminary interview seeks to establish, among other details: whether the person wishes to make an application for international protection, as well as the grounds for that application; the identity, nationality and country of origin of the person; the route travelled by the person and other travel details, and whether any initial inadmissibility grounds arise in the case.
+If differences occur in the statements furnished by the applicant in the preliminary and substantive personal interviews, a negative credibility finding may be made in respect of the applicant's application.